groverlab/groverlab.github.io/_hnbfpr/2023-10-08-r-e-m-james-agee.markdown

 > *"...and who shall ever tell the sorrow of being on this earth, lying, on quilts, on the grass, in a summer evening, among the sounds of night."*

-Many songs later, after the traditional "End of the World as We Know It (And I Feel Fine)" finale, I walked back to my room in Hess Hall completely elated.
+Many songs later, after the traditional "End of the World as We Know It (And I Feel Fine)" finale, I walked back to my room in Hess Hall completely ecstatic.
 And I knew that it was time to settle my debt with the library.

-Agee’s book deserved to be replaced.
+Agee's book deserved to be replaced.

 <p style="text-align: center;">* * *</p>